sasmithaK/extended-tik-tak-toe/README.md

 > https://youtube.com/shorts/_Na3a1ZrX7c?feature=shared

-Currently you can play a basic game cycle in the CLI
+Currently, you can play a basic game cycle in the CLI
 - (working on game draw and a reset mechanism)

 <pre>